kartikeya-git/Quantum-Checkers/README.md

  ***Use the Release to download and run the game.
 Download and run the QuantumCheckers_setup.exe file.
 Follow the install instructions.
 After the setup is complete, you can run the game from QuantumCheckers.exe.***

-***Direct link to Release: https://github.com/VvenomSsnake/Quantum-Checkers/releases/download/1.0/QuantumCheckers_setup.exe***
+***Direct link to Setup: https://github.com/VvenomSsnake/Quantum-Checkers/releases/download/1.0/QuantumCheckers_setup.exe***

 ## Rules